-After the Civil War, many settlers came to Kansas and other parts of the Great Plains in hopes of finding inexpensive land and a better life.
-Within no time, these new settlers broke the prairie ground, planted crops, and built homes.
+After the Civil War, many settlers came to Kansas and other parts of the Great Plains to find inexpensive land and a better life.
+These new settlers broke the prairie ground, planted crops, and built homes within no time.

-The spring of 1874 provided good rains during the spring and the farmers looked forward to the harvest in Kansas.
-However, that summer the midwest was engulfed in a drought.
+The spring of 1874 provided good rains during the spring, and the farmers looked forward to the harvest in Kansas.
+However, that summer, the midwest was engulfed in a drought.
 Unfortunately for the farmers, this drought set up ideal conditions for the Rocky Mountain locust.
-With their natural habitat being drier than usual they had to move east to find food.
+Their natural habitat was drier than usual, so they had to move east to find food.

 These ravenous insects also knew no bounds, infiltrating every nook requiring residents to pat down their bedding before retiring.

 “They beat against the houses, swarm in at the windows, cover the passing trains… They work as if sent to destroy.”

 Unfortunately, not everyone survived.

 “We have seen within the past week families which had not a meal of victuals in their house; families that had nothing to eat save what their neighbors gave them, and what game could be caught in a trap, since last fall.
 In one case, a family of six died within six days of each other from the want of food to keep body and soul together… From present indications, the future four months will make many graves, marked with a simple piece of wood with the inscription STARVED TO DEATH painted on it.” — St. Louis Republican